 This first advertising email sold twelve million dollars of computers.

-The first spam hit the Internet like an unexpected toxic spill at the kindergarten playground.
+The first spam hit like an unexpected toxic spill at the kindergarten playground.
 Mail administrators panicked, implemented short-term fixes, and quickly learned that a protocol optimized for deliverability was unable to stop delivering messages.
 Sysadmins blocked junk mail domains, so mailers forged their originating domain.
 Blocking spammers’ networks led the spammers to relay their junk through well-meaning third parties or hacking into unrelated but unpatched mail servers.
 Despite spending time and money abusing the protocol, spammers made money.

 Unchecked spam makes email useless.
 Almost every change in SMTP in the last thirty years has been propelled by the need to eliminate spam while retaining broad interoperability.

 Opt-in email marketing is fine.
 If you want your favorite creator to tell you when their next big thing escapes, great!
 You should get those emails until you opt out.
-I live and work in Detroit, though, and the company that keeps trying to sell me online courses on South African taxation law can take a long walk out of a short airlock.
+I live and work in Detroit, though, and the dude that keeps trying to sell me courses on South African taxation law can take a long walk out of a short airlock.